sidra1104/GazeCraft/README.md

 ## References

-<a name="eyedraw_ref">[1]</a>:  [EyeDraw — How to draw with your eyes using Computer Vision]
+<a name="GazeCraft_ref">[1]</a>:  [GazeCraft — How to draw with your eyes using Computer Vision]

-[EyeDraw — How to draw with your eyes using Computer Vision]: https://fabridigua.medium.com/eyedraw-how-to-draw-with-your-eyes-using-computer-vision-226317501e6a	"EyeDraw — How to draw with your eyes using Computer Vision"
+[GazeCraft — How to draw with your eyes using Computer Vision]: https://fabridigua.medium.com/GazeCraft-how-to-draw-with-your-eyes-using-computer-vision-226317501e6a	"GazeCraft — How to draw with your eyes using Computer Vision"

 <a name="haar_ref">[2]</a>: WILSON, Phillip Ian; FERNANDEZ, John.
 Facial feature detection using Haar classifiers. *Journal of Computing Sciences in Colleges*, 2006, 21.4: 127-133.